senorcodecat/tots/readme.md

 * in live mode put post to left of chat?

 * toggling live mode should not not make a revision
+* SOUNDS!!
 * handle failure to send message to socket
 * probably need to reload message history on reconnect or attempt some "since" sync
+* some amount of delay between marking a user offline

 SMS BOT
 TEXT TOTS: (347) 273-8687